rochabr/AmazonLocationDemoiOS/README.md

 #### Project download and configuration

 1. Follow the instructions [in this link](https://docs.amplify.aws/start/getting-started/installation/q/integration/ios) to install Amplify and configure the CLI.
-2. Clone this code repository
+2. Clone this code repository, if you haven't done it before.

 ```
 git clone git@github.com:rochabr/AmazonLocationDemoiOS.git